Warsaw, Poland

 What do expats in Warsaw appreciate most about the local culture?

 "Expats in Warsaw appreciate the city's vibrant cultural life, with its many museums, galleries, theatres, and music venues.
 They also enjoy the city's rich history, with its many historical sites and monuments.
 Additionally, expats appreciate the city's diverse cuisine, with its many traditional Polish dishes as well as international restaurants.
-Finally, expats enjoy the city's friendly and welcoming people, who are always willing to help out newcomers," said one expat who made the move to Warsaw.
+Finally, expats enjoy the city's friendly and welcoming people, who are always willing to help out newcomers," said one expat in Warsaw.

 What do expats find most challenging?

 "Expats in Warsaw often find the language barrier to be the most challenging aspect of the local culture.
 Many Poles speak English, but it is not as widely spoken as in other European countries.
 Additionally, the Polish culture is quite different from other Western cultures, and expats may find it difficult to adjust to the different customs and etiquette.
-Furthermore, the cost of living in Warsaw can be quite high, making it difficult for expats to find affordable housing and other necessities," explained one expat living in Warsaw, Poland.
+Furthermore, the cost of living in Warsaw can be quite high, making it difficult for expats to find affordable housing and other necessities," said one expat in Warsaw.

 Is there a lot of crime in Warsaw?